asheroto/winget-install/.github/README.md

 ## Available Scripts

 -   **winget-install.ps1**
-    -   Unsigned script in the repo, signed script in releases
+    -   Unsigned script in the repo but may be under development
+    -   It is recommended that you use the file in Releases or use Install-Script and do not use the file in the repo directly

 ## Troubleshooting

 -   If you run into an issue, please ensure your system is compatible & fully updated
+-   Try running `winget-install` again, sometimes the script will fail due to a temporary issue with the prerequisite server URLs
--   Please try [installing winget manually](https://github.com/microsoft/winget-cli#manually-update) to see if the issue exists with winget itself
+-   Try [installing winget manually](https://github.com/microsoft/winget-cli#manually-update) to see if the issue exists with winget itself
--   If the issue occurs when installing winget manually, please open an [issue on the winget-cli repo](https://github.com/microsoft/winget-cli/issues)
+-   If the issue occurs when installing winget manually, please open an [issue on the winget-cli repo](https://github.com/microsoft/winget-cli/issues) (unrelated to this script)
 -   Check the [winget-cli Troubleshooting Guide](https://github.com/microsoft/winget-cli/blob/master/doc/troubleshooting/README.md)
--   If the problem only occurs when using this script, please open an issue here
+-   If the problem **only** occurs when using this script, please open an issue here

 ## Contributing